How to Create a Product Launch Plan (A Step-By-Step Process)

 In your mind, it was a simple process.

 You would tell your prospects about your excellent product.
-They would buy it, and you would make enough money for at least the next year.
+They would buy it, and you’d make enough money for at least the next year.

 Instead, your launch is a complete mess.
 Between signup forms that aren’t working, videos that aren’t streaming, and ads that aren’t converting, everything is utterly chaotic.